-Here’s the secret to happiness: protect trust (self-trust and others’) at all costs; love and purpose will walk into your life on their own.
+Here’s the secret to happiness: protect trust (self-trust and other people’s trust) at all costs; love and purpose will walk into your life on their own.
 Together they make up happiness.
 It’s that simple, really.
 Read more here.

 I often hear, “Do what makes you happy.”
 I want to do so but I’m scared.
 What if I give it my all and it doesn’t work out?

 If you are willing to be patient, persistent and positive, you can accomplish pretty much anything.
-Your fears, thoughts, desires, expectations, dreams, hopes — they stem from a thought.
+Your fears, thoughts, desires, expectations, dreams and hopes stem from thought.
 Whatever you cling to ultimately manifests.
-Never think you are undeserving of the good in your life, never think you can’t make it, because, if you start to think that, well then, you leave Nature with no choice but to believe you.
+Never think you are undeserving of the good in your life and never think you can’t make it, because, if you start to think that, well then, you leave Nature with no choice but to believe you.

 If we follow the philosophy, “Do what makes you happy,” won't I be living a selfish life?

-Our happiness and fulfillment is not entirely dependent on what or whom we have in our lives, but how I deal with them.
-There’s no one definitive way that can be called “the right way”.
+Our happiness and sense of fulfillment are not entirely dependent on what or whom we have in our lives, but on how we deal with them.
+There’s no one definitive way that can be called ‘the right way’.
 The potpourri of life has many things thrown into it.
 Expectations, desires, disappointments, joys, sorrows, highs, lows, everything.
 It’s a mix.
 You’ve got to make the best choice you can, given the conditions, and move on.

 As long as my relationship with my “self” is honest and meaningful, the rest outside ceases to matter as much.
 Expectations from the world reduce automatically and bliss rises to the fore of one’s consciousness.
-Like rain settles the dust particles, awareness of the self diminishes our unrealistic expectations from this world.
+Like the rain settles dust particles, an awareness of the self diminishes our unrealistic expectations of this world.